PCARS/PCARS_Band_Display/README.md

 - **ESP32-HUB75-MatrixPanel-I2S-DMA Library**
   Handles high-speed updates to the 64x64 HUB75 RGB LED matrix.
-  Provides smooth, flicker-free rendering with DMA support.
+  This library utilizes the **ESP32's built-in DMA hardware** to stream pixel data directly to the matrix via the I2S peripheral.
+  Because the DMA engine manages the actual data transfer, the **main processor cores remain free** for other tasks such as serial parsing, logic processing, and display updates.
+  This results in **flicker-free, high-performance rendering** with minimal CPU overhead.
   GitHub: [ESP32-HUB75-MatrixPanel-I2S-DMA](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA)

 - **CI-V Decoder Logic**
-  Parses incoming CI-V data from both radios over two UART ports.
+  Parses incoming CI-V data from both radios over two **dedicated hardware UARTs** on the ESP32.
-  Extracts operating band and mode from Icom/Yaesu CI-V messages.
-  Ensures independent and reliable monitoring of Station 1 and Station 2.
+  Using hardware UART peripherals ensures that incoming serial data is buffered and handled by the UART hardware itself—**without blocking or interrupting the main program flow**.
+  This allows for **reliable and real-time decoding** of Icom/Yaesu CI-V messages, even when both radios are transmitting data simultaneously.

 - **Display Management**
   Color-coded band/mode segments for each station.
   Adaptive text sizing and positioning to fit the matrix resolution.
+  Designed to update dynamically based on the latest decoded band and mode data for each station.

+- **Conflict Alert System**
-  Built-in conflict detection logic triggers the buzzer when both stations are on the same band.
+  When both stations are detected operating on the same band, a **passive buzzer** is used to annunciate the conflict.
+  The buzzer is driven using one of the **ESP32’s built-in PWM channels**, which allows tone generation **without burdening the processor with manual timing or waveform control**.
+  This hardware-driven approach ensures accurate and non-blocking sound output, keeping the main application responsive.

 - **Task Scheduling**
   Uses ESP32 FreeRTOS tasks for concurrent handling of:
   - CI-V communication
   - Display updates
   - Conflict alert logic
+  This structure allows each subsystem to operate independently without interfering with others, improving responsiveness and reliability.

+### Project Structure

   ---